 Co-parenting is ideal in separated families and will take energy to work out with the other parent.
 Co-parenting is a commitment from both parents although they are no longer partners.
 It requires:

-The journey through separation is not easy and not all couples are able to achieve the cooperative relationship required to co-parent.
+The journey through separation is not easy and not all couples can achieve the cooperative relationship required to co-parent.

-When there are high levels of conflict or an inability to communicate in a respectful manner, some parents need to disengage from each other and limit direct contact.
-This can be an important step for their own wellbeing and for the wellbeing of their children.
+When there are high levels of conflict or an inability to communicate respectfully, some parents need to disengage from each other and limit direct contact.
+This can be an important step for their own well-being and for the well-being of their children.
 In this situation, the idea of parallel parenting can be helpful.

 WHAT IS PARALLEL PARENTING?